Impact

 Risk and Exploitability

-The CVSS base score is 5.3, indicating a moderate severity.
-The EPSS score is less than 1 %, suggesting low current exploitation probability, yet the vulnerability is publicly available and the attack can be performed remotely, meaning that an attacker who discovers the router could immediately exploit it.
+The CVSS base score is 5.3, indicating moderate severity.
+The EPSS score is 10 %, suggesting a low current exploitation probability.
+The vulnerability is publicly available and can be launched remotely.
+The description states that manipulating the channel argument can lead to arbitrary OS command execution via command injection.
+Based on the description, it is inferred that authentication may not be required to reach the /cgi-bin/mbox-config endpoint, but this is not explicitly confirmed by the CVE data.
 The vulnerability is not listed in the CISA KEV catalog, so it has not yet been confirmed as exploited in the wild.
-Attackers can gain shell access without authentication, so the risk persists until a firmware update or a mitigation is applied.

 OpenCVE Enrichment